Cliffe and Cliffe Woods Parish Council

 Developers have submitted suggested sites in Cliffe and Cliffe Woods - but these have all been rejected at this stage.
 These are included in large Medway Local Plan background documents - these have been extracted see the NHP page

-Our Annual Return 2015/2016 has been audited internally with no issues raised - go to the Finance Page to see the return.
+Our Annual Return 2015/2016 has now been audited internally and externally with no issues raised - go to the Finance Page to see the return and see the right to examine

 Due the resignation of a councillor, there is a vacancy